lemehmet/gunes-saat/readme.md

 the same method with`repeated=True`.
 This helps quick action, such as resizing the ball in the above example.

 #### Navigation
-Each view keeps a reference to their first degree neighbors, up, down, left, and right.
-If a direction is not set, or set to None, it is considered empty.
+Each view keeps a reference to its first degree neighbors, up, down, left, and right.
+If a direction is not set, or set to `None`, it is considered empty.
 The view manager handles the navigation events.
 Whenever Button-C is pressed the framework goes into the navigation mode and stays in nav-mode until Button-C is pressed again.
 In the nav-mode, direction buttons are used to select the next view, when a direction key is pressed if a neighbor is defined for that direction, the framework changes the active view and performs a simple sliding animation.
 The old and new views'